-The Mental Health Division of the Health Commission of Victoria plans and directs the State's treatment and preventive services in the fields of mental illness, mental retardation, alcoholism, and drug dependence.
+The Mental Health Division of the Health Commission of Victoria plans and directs Victoria's treatment and preventive services in the fields of mental illness, mental retardation, alcoholism, and drug dependence.

-The Division, which until December 1978 was controlled by the Mental Health Authority, is administered by a Director and Secretary and has three service subdivisions-psychiatric services, mental retardation services, and alcohol and drug services.
-These services are provided by some 9,000 staff members, making the Division by far the largest within the Health Commission.
+The Division, which until December 1978 was controlled by the Mental Health Authority, is administered by a director and secretary and has three service subdivisions-psychiatric services, mental retardation services, and alcohol and drug services.
+These services are provided by some 9,000 staff.

-In December 1978, the Division was operating with 234 medical practitioners, of whom 108 were specialists.
-Other professionals included 55 pharmacists, 72 psychologists, 113 social workers, 86 occupational therapists, 1,380 nurses, and 696 student nurses.
+At January 1980, the Division was operating with 270 medical practitioners, of whom almost half were specialists.
+Other professionals included 60 pharmacists, 75 psychologists, 113 social workers (including part-timers), 103 occupational therapists, approximately 1,250 mental health nurses, and approximately 600 student nurses.

-Further references: History of the Victorian Department of Health, Victorian Year Book 1961, pp. 215-17; Health of the Victorian community, 1962, pp. 243-6; Committee of Inquiry into Hospital and Health Services in Victoria, 1976, pp. 671-5; Local Government Authorities, 1978, pp. 665
+Further references: History of the Victorian Department of Health, Victorian Year Book 1961, pp. 215-17; Health of the Victorian Community, 1962, pp. 243-6; Hospital Regional Planning, 1962, pp. 261-2; Historical Outline, 1965, pp. 253-5; Hospital Architecture, 1966, 241-2; Charities in Victoria, 1968, pp., 514-15; Rationalised Medical Services, 1971, pp. 511-12; Committee of Inquiry into Hospital and Health Services in Victoria, 1976, pp. 671-5; Victorian Department of Health, 1978, pp. 662-4; Local Government Authorities, 1978, p.
+665